 Hotels like the Landmark Hotel chain in Dubai provide the 3 word address of each front door for their guests; brilliant travel guide apps like Pearlshare and travel sites like The Wayward Post help you find hidden gems using what3words.
 And as an avid airbnb user, I loved seeing Airsorted use what3words to make sure guests can always find the right apartment.

 Printed guides, too, are listing 3 word addresses – like this Irish tourism guide, which used what3words to help travellers find the best surfing spot in beautiful Cork (plausible.noon.approved, apparently).

 This year at what3words, we also raised our Series B investment round, led by our partners Aramex, and our London team grew to 28 people.

-We’re always on the lookout for exceptional people to join our team, so please do check out our jobs page.
-And we love hearing how people are using what3words, so please keep sharing your stories with us, and you can always access our API and build something using our technology.
+We’re always on the lookout for talented people to join our team, so please do check out our open positions.
+We love hearing how people are using what3words, so please keep sharing your stories with us, and you can always access our API and build something using our technology.

 Thanks to everyone who has been a part of our journey this year, and looking forward to 2017.